Density of group languages in shift spaces: Minimal subsets and modular cobounding maps

 \subsection{Cobouding maps and return words}

-We have established in \cref{t:minimalskew} a characterization of minimality in terms of return words.
+We have established in Theorem~\ref{t:minimalskew} a characterization of minimality in terms of return words.
 Without surprise, we also find links between cobounding maps and return words.
-This makes the relationship between \ref{i:minimalskew-minimal} and \ref{i:minimalskew-return} in \cref{t:minimalskew} more transparent (see \cref{r:alternate} below).
+This makes the relationship between \ref{i:minimalskew-minimal} and \ref{i:minimalskew-return} in Theorem~\ref{t:minimalskew} more transparent (see Remark~\ref{r:alternate} below).

 \begin{proposition} Let $X$ be a minimal shift space on $A$ and $\varphi\colon A^*\to G$ be a morphism onto a finite group $G$.
 Let $H$ be a subgroup of $G$. \begin{enumerate} \item If a cobounding map $\alpha\from X\to H\backslash G$ takes constant value $Hg$ on a cylinder $[u]_X$, then $\varphi(\RR_X(u))\subseteq g^{-1}Hg$. \item If a word $u\in\cL(X)$ satisfies $\varphi(\RR_X(u))\subseteq H$, then there exists a cobounding map $\alpha\from X\to H\backslash G$ which takes constant value $H$ on $[u]_X$. \item A cobounding map $\alpha\from X\to H\backslash G$ is minimal if and only if $\varphi(\RR_X(u))$ generates $g^{-1}Hg$ whenever $u$ is such that $\alpha$ takes constant value $Hg$ on $[u]_X$. \end{enumerate} \end{proposition}